y9felix/s/README.md

 Every subscription is updated once a week, except for /b/, which is updated every other day.

 Scripts
 - `a.py` — Searches for the lines that have thing in links and adds them to path.
-Also does some cleaning, sorting and numbering for better experience.
+Has options for catching old invalid configs.
+Also does some cleaning, sorting and numbering with optional flagging for better experience.
 - `b.py` — Adds country flags to configs by checking their IP via a free API.
 [Slow]
+- `chart.py` — Checks all commits in one file for the most long-working and stable configs.
+- `flagsort.py` — Separates by flag when you need configs only from one country.
+- `ispfinder.py` — Sorts configs by their ISP.
+- `siteparse.py` — One website always changes it's domain, and when i locate it, i scrape all configs from it with this script.

 More about VLESS and other protocols (In Russian) — [Article](https://habr.com/ru/articles/727868/) || [Video](https://www.youtube.com/watch?v=Ajy1lS9qJbs)